 Now that you know how to create a contingency table in R, we can look at other ways of doing it quickly and how you can get creative with them.

 First off, let’s try to build on what you already know.
-Generating a contingency table using the “gmodels” package gives you information like row total, column total and the expected values.
+Generating a contingency table in R studio or base R using the “gmodels” package gives you information like row total, column total and the expected values.
 But you may have noticed that generating it using the “xtabs” function does not give you such information.
 Moreover, it also does not give you any information about the distribution of the variables.

 R, however, lets you conveniently obtain such information in a number of ways.
 The “rowsum” and “colsum” functions are one way to go about it.
 You can read about these functions here.